 The economics of solar have never been better and individuals, businesses, utilities and cooperatives are planning projects all over Michigan.
 Is your community ready?

-There is a role and responsibility for local governments in enabling installation of solar energy generation and even incentivizing its use.
+Given this context, there is a role and responsibility for local governments in enabling installation of solar energy generation and even incentivizing its use.
 There are two basic mechanisms through which local governments in Michigan can accomplish this: the master plan and the zoning ordinance.